-For Vaughn, being an artist is a labor of merit.
+For Vaughn, being an artist is a labour of merit.
 He believes he has the responsibility to expand our consciousness and potential, and to see how beautiful and savage the world really is.
-Art empowers the viewer, instigates the process of discovery, and not merely depicts the physical manifestations of reality but draws out the underlining complexities and richness of life.
+Art empowers the viewer, instigates the process of discovery, and does not merely depict the physical manifestations of reality but draws out the underlining complexities and richness of life.
 As Irwin has eloquently stated:

-“As artists, the one true inquiry of art as a pure subject is an inquiry of our potential to know the world around us and our actively being in it, with a particular emphasis on the aesthetic.
+“As artists, the one true enquiry of art as a pure subject is an enquiry of our potential to know the world around us and our actively being in it, with a particular emphasis on the aesthetic.
 This world is not just somehow given to us whole.
-We perceive, we shape the world, and as artists we discover and give value to our human potential to "see" the infinite richness (beauty?) in everything, creating an extended aesthetic reality.”
-(Irwin, "The Hidden Structures of Art," in Robert Irwin, ed.
-R. Ferguson, New York, 1993, p.
-35)
+We perceive, we shape the world, and as artists we discover and give value to our human potential to 'see' the infinite richness in everything, creating an extended aesthetic reality.”